 Laboratory diagnosis of C. trachomatis infection:

-Most diseases caused by Chlamydia are diagnosed on the basis of their clinical manifestations.
-Laboratory diagnosis of C. trachomatis can be achieved by cytology, culture, direct detection of antigen or nucleic acid, and serologic testing.
+Most diseases caused by Chlamydia are diagnosed based on their clinical manifestations.
+Laboratory diagnosis of C. trachomatis can be achieved by cytology, culture, direct antigen or nucleic acid detection, and serologic testing.

-Specimen: Scrapings from the eyes or urogenital tract, materials aspirated from epididymis, fallopian tubes, sera, tissue biopsy
+Scrapings from the eyes or urogenital tract, materials aspirated from epididymis, fallopian tubes, sera, tissue biopsy.

-- Serodiagnosis: Serologic testing has limited value for the diagnosis of urogenital infections in adults because most adults with chlamydial infection have had previous exposure to C. trachomatis and are therefore seropositive.
+Serologic testing has limited value for diagnosing urogenital infections in adults because most adults with chlamydial infection have had previous exposure to C. trachomatis and are, therefore seropositive.
 But negative serology can reliably exclude chlamydial infections.
-Complement fixation test can be used and antibody titer of 1: 64 is indicative of lymphogranuloma venerum (LGV).
-Detection of C. trachomatis specific IgM is useful in the diagnosis of neonatal infections.
+Complement fixation test can be used, and antibody titer of 1: 64 is indicative of lymphogranuloma venerum (LGV).
+Detection of C. trachomatis specific IgM is useful in diagnosing neonatal infections.

 In situ DNA hybridization with cloned C. trachomatis DNA probes in tissue biopsy specimens.

-- Cultivation/Culture: It is a highly specific test but has lower sensitivity than amplification tests.
-Unfortunately, it is highly expensive, technically complex and has stringent transport requirements in terms of both time and temperature.
-Cell lines that have been used to isolate C. trachomatis in cell culture are McCoy (cycloheximide treated), Hela, Monkey kidney cells
+It is a highly specific test but has lower sensitivity than amplification tests.
+Unfortunately, it is highly expensive, technically complex, and has stringent transport requirements in terms of time and temperature.
+Cell lines used to isolate C. trachomatis in cell culture are McCoy (cycloheximide treated), Hela, and Monkey kidney cells.